danielabar/meblog/src/markdown/rails-postgres-docker.md

 By default, the `postgresql.conf` file lives inside the Docker container as part of the official PostgreSQL image.
 Any changes made directly in the container will be lost if the container is removed.
 To make persistent changes, you need to:

-* Locate and copy the config file out of the container.
+1. Locate and copy the config file out of the container.
-* Make your desired changes locally.
+2. Make your desired changes locally.
-* Bind mount the updated file back into the container.
+3. Bind mount the updated file back into the container.

-Here's how to do this:
+Here's how to do that step by step:

-**Step 1: Locate the Config File**
+**Step 1: Locate and Copy Config File**

 Connect to your running database using a superuser account: